hiverkiya/Let-Us-C-Solutions/Chapter 3: Decision Control Instruction.md

     (c) NO ERROR.

-    (d) There is no keyword "then" related to if in C Programmming Language & no variable defined here in program as well.
+    (d) There is no keyword "then" related to if in C & no variable defined here in program as well.

     (e) lvalue required as left operand of assignment.